incrediblemaggot/coursCEFIM/README.md

 # coursCEFIM
-Exercices from the formation DL
+All exercices from the CEFIM formation (DL 2018-1)